Probabilistic losses

 - y_true: Ground truth values. shape =

-. - y_pred: The predicted values. shape =
+[batch_size, d0, .. dN]. - y_pred: The predicted values. shape =

-[batch_size, d0, .. dN]
+[batch_size, d0, .. dN]. - from_logits: Whether

-is expected to be a logits tensor.
-By default, we assume thaty_pred
+y_predis expected to be a logits tensor.
+By default, we assume thaty_predencodes a probability distribution. - label_smoothing: Float in

-for the non-target class. - axis: The axis along which the mean is computed.
+[0, 1].
+If >0then smooth the labels by squeezing them towards 0.5, that is, using1. - 0.5 * label_smoothingfor the target class and0.5 * label_smoothingfor the non-target class. - axis: The axis along which the mean is computed.
 Defaults to

 Returns

-Binary crossentropy loss value. shape = [batch_size, d0, .. dN-1]
+Binary crossentropy loss value. shape = [batch_size, d0, .. dN-1].

 Example